 The URL View breaks down your ranks by your URLs rather than by keyword.

 This view is helpful when you want to see how a website or a specific page performs across all tracked keywords.

 The Term View page breaks your ranks down by keyword.

-Use this view if you want to see how you’re performing for a single keyword across multiple pages.
+Use this view to see your performance for a single keyword across multiple pages.

 - Daily View

-The Daily View page provides you with a graph of your keywords’ performance over several days.
+The Daily View page provides a graph of your keywords’ performance over several days.